paperclippete/FinalMilestone/README.md

 ___

 #### How to Install Love Lanarkshire

+These instructions are for using Linux, you may wish to change the commands used for your own operating system.

 1. From your terminal enter the following to clone the project and copy the files to your IDE.